Gail Albert Halaban

 In Italian Views, Gail Albert Halaban shifts her lens once more, now to life in Italy.
 Here the artist collates voyeuristic images of city life in Rome, Milan, Florence, Naples, Venice, Lucca, and Palermo.
 Halaban worked meticulously with local residents in these cities to collaborate on each portrait of life and gain access to the private lives of ordinary Italian people.

-Through her projects, Hail Albert Halaban illuminates the tensions, emotions, and identities bound up in our city communities and fueled by our urban lifestyles.
+Through her projects, Gail Albert Halaban illuminates the tensions, emotions, and identities bound up in our city communities and fueled by our urban lifestyles.
 In each of these projects, Halaban explores notions of intimacy, isolation, subjectivity, neighborly perception, and daily life.